-Kim Burrell Homosexuality Comment Discussed On Ellen Show, Pharrell Williams Sends A Strong Message
+Kim Burrell’s Homosexuality Comment Discussed On ‘The Ellen DeGeneres Show,’ Pharrell Williams Sends A Strong Message

 — Ellen DeGeneres (@TheEllenShow) January 3, 2017

-As Burrell said homosexuals acted “against the nature of God,” many homosexual celebs like Ellen felt offended.
-The openly-gay celebrity took to Twitter to announce that she was dropping Burrell from performing in her show.
-Pharrell Williams, who was supposed to appear on the same episode, took to social media as well to condemn “hate speech of any kind.”
+Burrell said homosexuals acted “against the nature of God,” and many homosexual celebs like Ellen felt offended.
+The openly-gay celebrity took to Twitter to announce that she was dropping Burrell from performing on her show.
+Pharrell Williams, who was supposed to appear during the same episode, took to social media as well to condemn “hate speech of any kind.”

 Pharrell came to Ellen’s show and talked about the issue.
 In a clip, the two are seen talking about the Kim Burrell homosexuality comment.
-The celebrity host talked about Burrell’s statement which included some “very not nice things” about the LGBT community.
+The celebrity host talked about Burrell’s statement, which included some “very not nice things” about the LGBT community.
 Ellen, as a part of the LGBT community, took direct offense at the statement.

-“I didn’t feel that was good of me to have her on the show to give her a platform after she’s saying things about me,” she tells Pharrell in the clip.
+“I didn’t feel that was good of me to have her on the show to give her a platform after she’s saying things about me,” she told Pharrell.

 Pharrell, on the other hand, was modest but firm in his take on the issue.
 According to him, there is no room for prejudice in 2017.
 He clarifies that he loves Burrell as he loves everyone else.
 But, at the same time, he says people should embrace each other’s differences.